 What Is a Shower Diverter?

-So what exactly is a shower diverter and how does it work?
+So what exactly is a shower diverter, and how does it work?
 Simply put, the shower diverter is the tool located within your faucet that stops water from coming out of the faucet and sends the water to your shower head.
-Most modern fixtures have this and depending on your taste, faucets can cost anywhere from $10-$100 so make sure you do your research on what you want in terms of style, price, and quality.
+Most modern fixtures have this, and depending on your taste, faucets can cost anywhere from $10-$100, so make sure you do your research on what you want in terms of style, price, and quality.

 Step One: Prepping Your Area.

-First things first, you’re going to want to clear the area and make sure you are properly prepared to fix your diverter.
+First things first, you’re going to want to clear the area and make sure you are adequately prepared to fix your diverter.
 For removal with as little hassle as possible, make sure you turn off your water valve beforehand.
 Nothing is more discouraging than trying to repair your shower diverter while water is pouring out and making a mess.
-Turning off the water valve will ensure that you have the neatest place to work with while repairing the shower diverter.
+Turning off the water valve will ensure that you have the neatest place to work while repairing the shower diverter.

-Step Two: Accessing the issue:
+Step Two: Accessing the issue.

-Once you have prepared your working space you’re ready to start the repairing process.
-There are several different methods to fix your shower diverter depending on the issue at hand.
+Once you have prepared your working space, you’re ready to start the repairing process.
+There are several different methods to fix your shower diverter, depending on the issue at hand.
 Today we will address the two main problems:

 Step Three: Removing Your Shower Faucet/Handle.

 Depending on the model of your fixture, you might need to insert a flathead screwdriver under the cap and pry it off the wall instead.
-If you have a handle for your diverter, then use your flathead screwdriver to unscrew your handle from the wall.
+If you have a handle for your diverter, then use your flathead screwdriver to unscrew your grip from the wall.
 Watch out for any loose screws!

 Step Four: Lubricate Your Shower Diverter.

-Simply spray around the outside where the little handle shows and then spray into the hole of the faucet, making sure the area with the knob (at the front of the spout) is being sufficiently lubricated.
-Make sure you allow it to adequately soak for ten minutes or more.
+Spray around the outside where the little handle shows and then spray into the faucet hole, making sure the area with the knob (at the front of the spout) is sufficiently lubricated.
+Make sure you allow it to soak for ten minutes or more adequately.
 Test the knob to make sure full mobility has been restored.
-If this is the extent of your issue you can put your spout back over your pipe and enjoy.
-If you find that your faucet continues to leak, is intensely rusty, or will only draw water partially into the shower-head, you are going to want to replace the faucet entirely as most spouts have the actual diverter built-in.
+If this is the extent of your issue, you can put your spout back over your pipe and enjoy.
+If you find that your faucet continues to leak, is intensely rusty, or will only draw water partially into the showerhead, you are going to want to replace the faucet entirely as most spouts have the actual diverter built-in.

-Step Five: Correct Any Leaks:
+Step Five: Correct Any Leaks.

 If you’re working with a leaky valve regarding a handle diverter, then you’re going to want to look at the exposed seat in the wall.
-If it is plastic you can remove it easily with your hands or pliers.
-If it is brass, use a wrench and rotate counter clockwise.
+If it is plastic, you can remove it easily with your hands or pliers.
+If it is brass, use a wrench and rotate counterclockwise.
 Make sure the small plastic sealant rim, called a washer, is not worn down, for that might be the only thing that needs replacement.

 If your faucet seat is badly rusted or corroded, replace the entirety with a new one.
-Screw in, and screw the handle back on.
+Screw-in, and screw the handle back on.